-This small comment would be one of the first indications that things weren’t turning out exactly as planned for the Deauville Malls.
-While Deauville kept a tight lid on negative press, it seems that out of the 60 tenants each mall was designed to hold, no mall was ever above about 3/4th full, all opening with vacant anchors.
-Despite the tenancy issues from the start, the Deauville Corp would continue chugging along, expanding the existing malls, and announcing plans for a Kingwood Mall in 1985.
-Part of the expansions brought the electronic store Federated to Texas, 1985 was a relatively quiet year for While Houston had proved to be a volatile market for malls, Deauville felt confident with its discount strategy, even with a weaker than normal economy.
+The small comment of referring to the malls as a learning experience would be one of the first indications that things weren’t turning out exactly as planned for Deauville.
+While the company kept a tight lid on negative press, it seems that out of the 60 tenants each mall was designed to hold, no mall was ever above about 3/4th full, all opening with vacant anchors.
+Despite the tenancy issues from the start, the Deauville Corp would continue chugging along, expanding the existing malls, and announcing plans for a new Kingwood Mall in 1985.
+Part of the expansions brought the electronic store Federated to Texas.
+While Houston had proved to be a volatile market for malls, Deauville felt confident with its discount strategy, even with a weaker-than-normal economy.
 However, when the 1986 oil bust hit, prices dipped to their lowest in years, and Deauville lost not only foot traffic at their mall but thousands of leases on their apartments.
 In near financial ruin, the Deauville Corp began to panic.
-Their malls had been dealt a tough hand rife with competition and a sluggish economy, and with time would likely succeed.
-However, at the time being, they were a money drain losing far more money than they had ever generated, and with Kmart’s decision to shutter the Designer Depot stores that year, they would once again be on the hunt to fill in another anchor spot.
-In October of 1986, Deauville Corp would hand over the deed for the Southwest Fashion Mall to InterFirst Bank.
+Their malls had been dealt a tough hand, rife with competition and a sluggish economy, and with time would likely succeed.
+However, at the time, they were a money drain losing far more than they had ever generated, and with Kmart’s decision to shutter the Designer Depot stores that year, the malls would be on the hunt to fill anchor spots.
+In October of 1986, Deauville Corp handed over the deed for the Southwest Fashion Mall to InterFirst Bank.
 They would allow Deauville to continue running the mall for the time being, which by this point had taken on the City of Meadows Offices, and Police HQ.